Skip to main content

 Summary

-Microsoft Teams will automatically remove EXIF metadata from images shared in chats and channels starting early 2026, enhancing privacy by hiding location and device info.
-The image itself remains unchanged, no admin action is needed, and users can share EXIF data via OneDrive links if required.
+Microsoft Teams will automatically remove EXIF metadata from images shared in chats and channels starting early 2026 to enhance privacy.
+The visible image stays unchanged, no admin action is needed, and users can share images with EXIF data via OneDrive links.
+Organizations should inform users and update related workflows.

 Details